port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

 ## Mapping ECS services

-In this step-by-step example, you will export your `ECS service` to Port.
+In this step-by-step example, you will export your `ECS services` to Port.

 1. Create the following Port blueprint: